WISDEM/WISDEM/docs/examples/05_tower_mono/tutorial.rst

 .. literalinclude:: ../../../examples/05_tower_monopile/nrel5mw_tower.yaml
     :language: yaml

 The ``modeling_options.yaml`` file is also limited to just the sections we need.
 Note that even though the :code:`monopile` options are included here, since there was no specification of a monopile in the geometry inputs, this will be ignored.
-One new section is added here, a :code:`loading` section that specifies the load scenarios that are applied to the tower.
+One new section is added here, a :code:`loading` section that specifies the load scenarios that are applied to the tower.  *All forces, moments, and inertia properties are taken about the tower top centerline, in the yaw-aligned coordinate system*.
 Since there is no rotor simulation to generate the loads, they must be specified by the user directly.
 Note that two load cases are specified.
 This creates a set of constraints for both of them.

 .. literalinclude:: ../../../examples/05_tower_monopile/modeling_options.yaml
     :language: yaml